Longworth Venture Partners

 Series A in 2007

-Cellufun is a prominent mobile community platform that allows users to socialize, play games, and purchase virtual goods for self-expression and gifting.
-Accessible on any mobile network and device, the platform supports over ten languages, enabling global participation.
-Users can create personal avatars, engage in competitions, collaborate, and chat, enhancing their gaming experience.
-Cellufun also collaborates with global brands and media companies to provide branded entertainment and tailored mobile marketing solutions.
-With a significant volume of monthly page views, it serves as a valuable platform for media, marketers, and agencies aiming to expand their reach to mobile users.
-Originally rebranded as Tylted, Cellufun was reacquired by its founders in 2013 and returned to its original name.
+Cellufun is a prominent mobile community platform that enables users to socialize, play games, and purchase virtual goods for self-expression and competitive advantage.
+Accessible across various mobile networks and compatible with any phone, the platform supports over ten languages, allowing users worldwide to create personal avatars, engage in games, chat, and celebrate special occasions.
+Cellufun collaborates with global brands and media companies to provide branded entertainment and tailored mobile marketing solutions, making it an attractive avenue for media and marketers seeking to connect with audiences on mobile devices.
+With a significant number of monthly page views, Cellufun presents unique opportunities for brand building and expanding reach in the mobile space.
+Originally rebranded as Tylted, the company was reacquired by its founders in 2013 and restored to its original name, Cellufun.

 Sermo